Energy arbitrations in the Middle East

 - exploration and production sharing agreements in Qatar, or, particularly in respect of gas projects, development and production sharing agreements; and

-- historically, risk service ‘buy-back’ contracts in Iran, but more recently, contracts have been modelled on the Iran Petroleum Contract, a new generation of upstream oil and gas contracts that are more incentivising to foreign investors.
+- historically, risk service ‘buy-back’ contracts in Iran, but more recently, contracts have been modelled on the Iran Petroleum Contract, a new generation of upstream oil and gas contract that is more incentivising to foreign investors.

 The terms of these agreements vary significantly across states and, in some cases, within states themselves.
 They will generally, however, contain some form of dispute resolution clause.